taloncjones/Udacity-Frameworks/README.md

  - Add API calls for: a list of restaurants, a restaurant's menu, a particular menu item
  - Display html pages in a user-friendly manner by adding css

+Anything with '-final' in the file name was made as part of the final project (with the exception of finalproject.py and README.md).
+The others were either supplied or based off of Udacity course lessons (with some personalization).

 ## Initialize the database with:
 ```python database_setup.py```